 Addressing climate-related risks and opportunities in the portfolios that we manage is a key priority for UTAM.
 Our Board of Directors approves our Responsible Investing Policy and overall approach to responsible investing (RI), which includes climate change as well as the carbon footprint reduction target (as discussed in the Metrics and Targets section below).
-The Board monitors our progress toward this target along with other targets established under the United Nations-convened Net-Zero Asset Owner Alliance (NZAOA).
+The Board monitors our progress toward this target along with other targets established by UTAM as well as those established under the United Nations-convened Net-Zero Asset Owner Alliance (NZAOA).